MineoGames/MineoGames.github.io/_posts/2020-08-12-VERSIONING_GIT_LFS.md

 The lfs server can be an application on your pc/ a server or it can be serverless with [AWS Lambda](https://aws.amazon.com/fr/lambda/).

 This guide will show how to build the stack.
-Of course at the end, the developers will just have to clone the repo and push normally : it will be transparent to them!
+Of course at the end, the developers will just have to clone the repo and push normally: it will be transparent to them!

 ## How to build the stack